Coodanup Foreshore upgrades

 What’s happening now?

-Construction works for stage 3 of the project will kick off in the coming months, and are expected to be completed by July 2025.
+Construction works for stage 3 has kicked off, and is expected to be completed by September 2025.

-Stage 3 works will focus on enhancing connection and useability between the Creery Wetlands and east of Wamba Road.
+Stage 3 works are focused on enhancing connection and useability between the Creery Wetlands and east of Wamba Road.
 The scope of works includes:

 - A formalised car park